andrewilf/Battleship/README.md

 - Preload all the fx and img assets at the start for better performance
 - Improve the CSS to work on multiple monitor sizes
 - Use BootStrap for better CSS
+- Increase sensitivity of the mouse wheel to rotate the ship
+- Better "About" page

 # Feature wish list:
 - front, middle, rear images to place for ship